-lthough most employment contracts are “at will,” every employee has certain rights guaranteed by the state in which they live.
+lthough most employment contracts are “at will,” every employee has certain rights guaranteed by the state where they live.
 In all 50 states, your employer may not terminate you because of your sex, race, sexual orientation, disability, or religion.
-It can be incredibly distressing when you feel those rights have been violated, and cases such as these are classified as wrongful termination.
-In addition to the emotional damage of the termination itself, you may be facing far-reaching financial consequences.
-When you are unsure as to where to turn for justice, a Los Angeles employment attorney can help explain your rights and fight for you in a court of law.
+It can be incredibly distressing when you feel those rights have been violated, and such cases are classified as wrongful termination.
+In addition to the emotional damage of the termination, you may face far-reaching financial consequences.
+When unsure as to where to turn for justice, a Los Angeles employment attorney can help explain your rights and fight for you in a court of law.

 Does My Situation Qualify as Wrongful Termination?

 Every circumstance is different, but there is one thing that all wrongful termination cases have in common.
 This unifying thread is that the employer’s actions were unjust.
-Wrongful termination can be extremely emotional, particularly in circumstances where the victim has experienced discrimination based on innate characteristics.
-Some examples of unlawful termination are:
+Wrongful termination can be extremely emotional, particularly when the victim has experienced discrimination based on innate characteristics.
+Some examples of wrongful termination are:

-In addition to the pain of the loss, you may feel unsure about the official classification of your experience.
-While the official reason given for termination may be legal, the underlying reason may be discriminatory and therefore qualify as a wrongful termination.
+In addition to the pain of a job loss, you may feel unsure as to whether your termination was wrongful.
+While the official reason for termination may be legal, the underlying reason may be discriminatory and qualify as wrongful termination.
 To determine the validity of your case, it is best to speak with a wrongful termination attorney.
-They will evaluate the facts of your distinct circumstances and advise you on how to proceed.
+They will evaluate the facts of your case and advise you on how to proceed.

 Have You Been Laid Off or Terminated?

 While evaluating your situation, consider whether you have been laid off or terminated.
 Although you may hear the terms used interchangeably, there is a legal difference between them.
-When you are laid off, that means your employer is eliminating your position.
-If you were terminated, this means that they will be filling your position with a different employee.
+When you are laid off, your employer is eliminating your position.
+When you are terminated, it is likely that your employer heywill be filling your position with a different employee.

-What matters is not the term used by your employer, but rather whether or not they are eliminating the position.
-If you are uncertain of your designation, a wrongful termination lawyer can clarify it for you.
+What matters is not the term used by your employer, but whether they are eliminating the position.
+If you are uncertain of your designation, a wrongful termination lawyer may provide clarity.

 How Do I Recover from Wrongful Termination?

 Before filing a lawsuit, you may wish to file a complaint with the appropriate governing bodies, such as the Equal Employment Opportunity Commission (EEOC).
-Do not hesitate to contact a Los Angeles wrongful termination lawyer prior to filing a complaint with the EEOC.
+Do not hesitate to contact a Los Angeles wrongful termination lawyer before filing a complaint with the EEOC.

 For many victims of wrongful termination, the path to recovery involves bringing a case before the California courts.
 A favorable judgment enables the victim to receive his or her rightful compensation.
-By pursuing a court case, victims can hold the perpetrators of wrongdoing responsible for their actions and recover the benefits and compensation due to them.
+By pursuing a court case, victims can hold the perpetrators of wrongdoing responsible for their actions and recover their benefits and compensation.

 What To Do If You Are Wrongfully Terminated in Los Angeles, CA?

-If you are wrongfully terminated , it can take a toll on you financially and emotionally, especially if you believe the reason for your termination was illegal.
-California allows for employees who have been illegally or wrongfully fired to file a complaint for wrongful termination as well as variety of other claims to recover compensation to alleviate the financial hardship of losing your job.
+If you are wrongfully terminated, it can take a toll on you financially and emotionally, especially if you believe the reason for your termination was illegal.
+California allows employees who have been illegally or wrongfully fired to file a complaint for wrongful termination and various other claims to recover compensation and alleviate the financial hardship of losing a job.